BladeZhenLei/Collatz-Conjecture/README.md

 <p/>

 <h3>Convergent Cycles</h3>
-"Let M be a positive integer, and let D(M) be the fraction of numbers < M that do not have finite stopping time.
-Then the limit of D(M) for M → ∞ is equal to 0."
+In 1976 Riho Terras made an important advancement in this problem, stating that the fraction of numbers that do not have finite stopping time is approaching $0$ as $n\rightarrow{\infty}$.
 <br/>
-This is the famous Terras Theorem, where it shows almost all Collatz trajectories are convergent.
+This is called Terras Theorem, where it shows almost all Collatz trajectories are convergent.
 <p/>